andrewgilmartin/com.andrewgilmartin.kenzantest/README.md

 ## com.andrewgilmartin.kenzantest

-The code here was my response to a mini-project asked of me as part of a job interview.
+As part of a job interview I was asked to implement a mini-project.
+This repository is my response.
 I did not get the job, but that outcome has little to do with this mini-project.

 # Mini-project